 - Configures event options (for example, the moderated Q&A)

-- Invites attendees.
-Please see the following Microsoft help page for further guidance; invite attendees to a Teams Live event.
+- Invites attendees (please see the following Microsoft help page for further guidance; invite attendees to a Teams Live Event)

 - Selects event group members

-- Manages reports generated after the event is over.
-Please see the following Microsoft help page for further guidance; manage a live event recording and reports in teams
+- Manages reports generated after the event is over (please see the following Microsoft help page for further guidance; manage a Live Event recording and reports in Teams)

-For more information, see the organizer checklist.
+For more information, see the organiser checklist.

 - Start and stop the live event